Treaty of Waitangi

 Waitangi Day is celebrated on 6 February each year.
 This is a public holiday in New Zealand and often includes speeches, ceremonies and re-enactments.

-There is great information about Waitangi Day celebrations on NZ History and how celebrations have changed over the years.
+There is information about Waitangi Day celebrations on NZ History and how celebrations have changed over the years.
 This website breaks it down decade by decade so you can see how it has evolved, and what it is like today.

-Go to Politics and Government, to find the link on the Treaty of Waitangi.
+Go to Politics and Government to find the link on the Treaty of Waitangi.

-Next select Waitangi Day.
+Next, select Waitangi Day.

-Waitangi Treaty Grounds host celebrations on Waitangi Day and through out the year.
+Waitangi Treaty Grounds host celebrations on Waitangi Day and throughout the year.

 Tips: Websites with .org in the address can have good information but you need to assess how reliable it is.
 Click on the About Us link.
 We like this website because it is supported by the Waitangi National Trust, and you can find out exactly who is part of this organisation and the values that underpin their work.